 "Remove not the ancient landmark, which your fathers have set."

-Margaret Gallaher holds her son Michael, with Suzanne at her side on a Sunday after worship service.
+Margaret Gallaher holds her son Michael, with Suzanne at her side on a Sunday after worship service in 1951.
 You can see one of the old stained-glass windows behind them.

 Stained-Glass Memorial Windows

-Macy Gallaher's father, John Montgomery Gallaher, is memorialized in one of the Marietta windows.
+Macy Gallaher's father, John Montgomery Gallaher, is memorialized in one of the Marietta Church windows.
 These windows are "new" within the past 50 years.
 Lillian Kollock Farnham was the youngest daughter of Frank and Minnie Gallaher Kollock.
 Helen Kollock Bryant was the oldest daughter, a home economics teacher in Cleveland, Tennessee.
-Both of these granddaughters of John M. Gallaher were deceased when the windows were fabricated, and thus memorialized along with him.
+Both of these granddaughters of John M. Gallaher were deceased when the windows were fabricated, and thus memorialized along with him on this window.

-As a child in the 1950's, I was always enthralled with the stained-glass windows inside the church.
-Those old windows were replaced with these memorial windows.
+As a child in the 1950's, I was always fascinated by the stained-glass windows inside the church.
+Those beautiful old windows are gone now, replaced with these larger memorial windows.